#CampusClear Daily Symptom Assessment

 You may periodically be asked to re-authenticate by entering your email address to receive a confirmation email.
 However, your historical data will be preserved.
 It just takes a few minutes and then you can quickly complete your assessment and go on with your day.

 Select your affiliation by checking one of the following options on the screen:

 - I'm Faculty/Staff Member

 Self-screen for the most common symptoms associated with COVID-19 and report them in the app.
-You should also report potential exposure or testing for COVID-19.
-Checking for a fever is one of the options, so be sure that you have a personal thermometer on hand for the assessment.
+You should also report potential exposure or testing for COVID-19 and if you plan to be on campus that day.

 These are the options you can choose from: